-Plate 122.
+Plate 121.
+Front (southern) façade of 1922 Plate 122.
 G.F.
-Sackett Noted Emporium to the east of the Memorial Hall.
+Sackett Noted Emporium to the Memorial Hall.
+The original structure had a east of the Memorial Hall.

 Plate 123.
 Methodist Church to the west of the Memorial Hall.

 Plate 124.
 Interpretation board of the history of the Memorial Hall situated out the front of the Hall.